Shasta (deity): Significance

 Shasta is a generic term that means "Teacher, Guide, Lord, Ruler" in Sanskrit.
 In South India, a number of deities are associated with Shasta.
 The Tamil song Shasta Varavu states that there are eight important incarnations and forms of Shasta.
 This is also present in the agamic work Dyana Ratnavali.
 The Ashta-Shasta (eight Shastas) are Aadhi Maha Shasta, Dharma Shasta (Ayyappan), Gnana Shasta, Kalyana Varadha Shasta, Sammohana Shasta, Santhana Prapti Shasta, Veda Shasta and Veera Shasta.
 Brahma Shasta is another term associated with Kartikeya.

 Tamil Nadu

 In Tamil Nadu, Aiyanar is used as the regional name of the deity Shasta.
 The earliest reference to Aiynar-Shasta is from the Arcot district in Tamil Nadu.
-The stones are dated to the 3rd century C.E.
+The stones are dated to the 3rd century CE.
 They read "Ayanappa; a shrine to Cattan."
-This is followed by another inscription in Uraiyur near Tiruchirapalli which is dated to the 4th century C.E.
+This is followed by another inscription in Uraiyur near Tiruchirapalli which is dated to the 4th century CE.